 “If the scale and significance of the activity’s effects are such that monitoring is required, a description of how the effects will be monitored and by whom, if the activity is approved”.

+The majority of the potential effects of the project are known given this proposal is for a standard residential subdivision proposal for which the Applicant, CODC and ORC are familiar with, apart from the cove construction.

-This application includes conditions that respond to the different adverse effects.
+This application includes proposed conditions of consent that respond to the different adverse effects.
+These adverse effects that are at a scale requiring monitoring, including details of proposed monitoring and who will be responsible for carrying out are outlined in the table as follows:

+Table 6